Cap-go/website/content/blog/how-version-work-in-capgo.md

 When user did download your app for the first time and open the app it contacts Capgo server.

 Currently, 4 outputs can happen:
-  - The native version (1.2.3) is lower than Capgo version (1.2.4), Capgo send his version to the user.
+  - The native bundle version (1.2.3) is lower than Capgo bundle version (1.2.4), Capgo send his bundle to the user.
-  - The native version (1.2.3) is equal to Capgo version (1.2.3), Capgo send “no need to update”.
+  - The native bundle version (1.2.3) is equal to Capgo bundle version (1.2.3), Capgo send “no need to update”.
-  - The native version (1.2.4) is higher than Capgo version (1.2.3), Capgo send “no need to update”.
+  - The native bundle version (1.2.4) is higher than Capgo bundle version (1.2.3), Capgo send “no need to update”.
-  - The native version (1.2.3) is MAJOR lower than Capgo version (2.2.3), Capgo send “no need to update”.
+  - The native bundle version (1.2.3) is MAJOR lower than Capgo bundle version (2.2.3), Capgo send “no need to update”.

 ### Other settings